 - Uniform Allowance: It is fully exempted from income tax on actuals.
-Employee has to produce bills to claim the same.
+An employee has to produce bills to claim the same.
 This allowance is given to meet the expenditure on the purchase and maintenance of office uniform or office formal wear worn while performing office duties.
-Generally all offices have dress code i.e. employee should be smartly dressed in formals.
-In this case, according to dress code of the office, an employee can claim uniform reimbursement for formal clothes purchased for office wear.
+Generally, all offices have dress code i.e. employee should be smartly dressed in formals.
+In this case, according to the dress code of the office, an employee can claim uniform reimbursement for formal clothes purchased for office wear.

-- Contributions: Contribution means contribution made by employer for employee’s long term saving schemes or social benefits scheme as per statutory compliance.
+- Contributions: Contribution means the contribution made by employer for employee’s long-term saving schemes or social benefits scheme as per statutory compliance.

-- Employee Provident Fund: It is the contribution made by employer (12% of Basic salary) against EPF.
-It is statutory obligation on part of the employer.
-Employee gets benefit of PF deduction (12% of basic) at his part under Section 80C of income tax.
+- Employee Provident Fund: It is the contribution made by the employer (12% of Basic salary) against EPF.
+It is a statutory obligation on part of the employer.
+The employee gets the benefit of the contribution to PF (12% of basic) made from his salary under section 80C of the Income Tax Act, 1961.

-- ESIC (Employee State Insurance Corporation): Employer needs to deposit 4.75% of gross salary of employee in case employee’s gross salary is less than 15000.
-Hence employer keeps it as part of Employee CTC.
+- ESIC (Employee State Insurance Corporation): The employee’s contribution to the ESIC is 1.75% while the employer needs to deposit 4.75% of the gross salary of the employee to the ESIC, in case employee’s gross salary is less than Rs 21,000.
+Hence, the employer keeps it as part of the employee’s CTC.

-- Statutory Bonus: It is statutory bonus which is paid to employees whose basic has been raised from Rs.
-10,000 to Rs.
-21,000.
-Accordingly, the calculation ceiling has also been raised from Rs.
-3,500 to Rs.
-7,000.
-Even if the salary of the employee is more than Rs.
-7,000, the bonus should be calculated on Rs.
-7,000 only.
-Employer keeps it as part of CTC and is fully taxable.
+- Statutory Bonus: It is a statutory bonus which is paid to employees whose basic has been raised from Rs 10,000 to Rs 21,000.
+Accordingly, the calculation ceiling has also been raised from Rs 3,500 to Rs 7,000.
+Even if the salary of the employee is more than Rs 7,000, the bonus should be calculated on Rs 7,000 only.
+Employer keeps it as part of the CTC and it is fully taxable.